Starting to drive is a memorable moment in many people’s lives. But when’s the right time to stop?

 - Spatial awareness.
 The ability to accurately judge distances between areas and cars is crucial if you are to avoid causing an accident.

 - Understanding road signs.
 As well as remembering the rules of the road, you’ve also got to be able to read the road and know how to react accordingly.

 - Reaction times.
-You’ve got to be able to react quickly enough to safely stop and start, and respond to the actions of other drivers.
+You’ve got to be able to react quickly enough to stop and start, and respond to the actions of other drivers.

 - Attention and concentration.
-Driving requires you to focus on and switch between different tasks.
+Driving requires you to focus on, and switch between, different tasks.
 Not having the necessary concentration levels could pose a safety risk.

 - Problem-solving skills.
-You have to be able to respond to unplanned incidents, diversions and obstacles.
+You have to be able to respond to unplanned incidents, diversions or obstacles.
 If you’re not able to process and respond quickly, you could hold up traffic and create a stressful scenario for yourself.

 - Judgement and decision-making.
 When driving, you need to interpret and anticipate what other road users are doing.
 Misjudging their intentions or movements is potentially dangerous.